Advanced Cancer Care

 - Endoscopic tissue removal.
 Our interventional endoscopists perform both endoscopic mucosal resection (EMR) and endoscopic submucosal dissection (ESD) to remove cancerous esophageal tissue of various shapes and depths.

-- Ablation.
-We also treat very early-stage esophageal cancers with heat from radio waves that destroy the tumor (radiofrequency ablation).
+- Radiofrequency ablation (RFA).
+We treat very early-stage esophageal cancers with intense heat from radio waves that destroy the tumor.

 - Cryotherapy.
-Extremely cold temperatures can also be used to treat superficial cancers of the esophagus that cannot be removed through other means.
-An endoscopist uses a super-cooled liquid or gas to freeze abnormal cells before removing them.
-Cryotherapy can be beneficial to control bleeding from esophageal tumors in some people.
+Extremely cold temperatures can also be applied to treat superficial cancers of the esophagus that cannot be removed through other means and to control bleeding from esophageal tumors in some people.

 - Esophageal stent.
-People with blockages in the esophagus can have a stent (a mesh tube) inserted to widen the esophageal opening so they can eat solid foods.
+People with blockages in the esophagus can have a stent (a mesh tube) inserted to widen the esophageal opening so they may be able to eat solid foods.

-At NewYork-Presbyterian, we use minimally invasive surgical approaches whenever appropriate— such as laparoscopy or video-assisted thoracoscopy (VATS) —for some early-stage esophageal cancers.
-Telescopes placed through small incisions in the chest and abdomen are used to visualize, grasp, and remove diseased esophageal tissue and surrounding lymph nodes.
-Our thoracic surgeons also have a great deal of experience performing more extensive esophageal cancer operations when less invasive approaches are not possible.
+Minimally invasive surgery — such as laparoscopy or video-assisted thoracoscopy (VATS) — may be appropriate for some early-stage esophageal cancers.
+Scopes placed through small incisions in the chest and abdomen are used to visualize, grasp, and remove diseased esophageal tissue and surrounding lymph nodes.
+Our thoracic surgeons have decades of experience performing more extensive esophageal cancer operations when less invasive approaches are impossible.

-You may receive radiation therapy before or after surgery or to relieve symptoms, such as an inability to swallow solid foods.
+Radiation therapy may be used before or after surgery or to relieve symptoms, such as an inability to swallow solid foods.
 We use 3D imaging to shape and target high doses of radiation directly to your tumor, killing cancer cells while sparing nearby healthy tissue.
 Our radiation oncologists offer sophisticated treatments for esophageal cancer, including the placement of small catheters threaded to the site of your tumor to deliver a high, pinpointed dose of radiation.

 Division of Digestive and Liver Disease